developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/glossary/index.md

 ### Profile Owner
 Profile Owner is a standard Android Privilege Escalation method introduced in Android 5.0 (Lollipop) API level 21.
 Building on the capabilities of a DA, PO adds an expanded set of Android Device Administration APIs.
 An app that is eligible to become a DA and that meets certain additional requirements can be promoted to PO through a special enrollment process.
 A PO is generally used to implement a Work Profile as part of a “Bring Your Own Device” (BYOD) deployment scenario.
 A Work Profile contains the “Work” part of the device, which is managed by a PO selected by the Enterprise.
 It is segregated from the “Personal” part of the device, which cannot be seen or managed by the Enterprise.

-For more information, please refer to Zebra's [DA-to-DO Agent Porting Guide](https://zebra.sharepoint.com/:w:/r/sites/converge/emc-android-platform-architect-review-board/_layouts/15/doc2.aspx?sourcedoc=%7B08423a04-d00d-4015-a4b1-4420ce38749f%7D&action=edit&wdPid=1cdba535) (<< `TEMPORARY SHAREPOINT LINK FOR ZEBRAS ONLY`).
+For more information, please refer to Zebra's [Agent Porting Guide](../../downloads).

 ### Schema
 A document that defines functions available for interrogation and/or configuration using Managed Configuration mechanisms.
 Schemas and Managed Configurations conform to Google-defined specifications.